SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

   So grouping potions with the "Potion" condition but not with "Name" will allow you to only sort these short and long ones together.
   Use "Potion" and "Name" to group all Potions together, but also all Splash Potions in another group, and Lingering Potions in a 3rd one.
 - The Sticky Hopper **must** be able to insert the item into an inventory (another Hopper, a Chest, a Dropper...) to accept the transfer, a Hopper placed below will not be able to pick up anything unless the Sticky Hopper points toward it.
-- New incoming stackable items present in the recipe will be ignored by this Hopper.

 ### Customization